 If you are travelling to Turkey, all you need is to carry some Dollars or Euros.
 You should also take your credit card along with you and load your Forex Card with Euros or Dollars as well.

-The entire money exchange process is completely hassle-free and you would not be cheated on to in terms of rates at Turkey.
+The entire money exchange process is completely hassle-free and you would not be cheated on in terms of rates in Turkey.

 Have a lovely stay in Turkey.